 All the organic labels and organic certifications mentioned above are recognized in France, in Europe and in certain foreign countries.
 However, there are organic labels specific to each country.
 Organic labels in the United States do not have the same specifications as ours, such as USDA Organic , for example.
 For this label, American products are classified under three distinctions:

-- Use of the term “made with organic ingredients” ( products with organic ingredients ): 70% of the ingredients are organic
+Use of the term " made with organic ingredients " : 70% of the ingredients are organic.

-- If you are looking for an organic product, prefer the strictest organic labels, Ecocert cosmos bio or Nature & Progrès for example for cosmetics.
+If you are looking for an organic product, prefer the strictest organic labels, Ecocert cosmos bio or Nature & Progrès, for example for cosmetics.
 These last two having in common to impose a minimum of 95% of ingredients of natural origin on the finished product, without counting the water.
-According to Cosmos Organic, organic products must also contain a minimum of 20% of ingredients from organic farming in total in order to be labeled (only 10% for Ecocert).
+According to Cosmos Organic, the organic products must also contain 20% minimum of ingredients from organic farming in total to be labeled ( 10% only to Ecocert ) .

-- In addition, think of the organic labels which make it possible to avoid the greenwashing used go-go these days!
-(Natural)
+In addition, think of the organic labels which make it possible to avoid the greenwashing used to go go these days ! ( Natrue )

-- To find out more, do not hesitate to consult the ADEME ( French Environment and Energy Management Agency ) website.
-The agency has listed the main guarantees of the labels mentioned above by type of product: food, maintenance and cleaning products, hygiene and beauty, clothing and shoes, furniture, bedding, home textiles, DIY and decoration, stationery and supplies, multimedia, games and toys, accommodation.
+To find out more, do not hesitate to consult the ADEME website ( the Environment and Energy Management Agency ) .
+The agency has listed the main guarantees of the labels mentioned above by type of product: feed, products maintenance and cleaning, hygiene and beauty, clothing and footwear, furniture, bedding, home textiles, DIY and decoration, stationery and supplies, multimedia, games and toys, accommodation.

 AND THE PRODUCTS OF DEMAIN® THEN?

 For Demain® , we have made the choice for our cosmetics of the label ecocert Cosmos Organic , the most demanding organic cosmetics label.
 And we weren't satisfied with 95% ingredients of natural origin and 20% minimum organic ingredients.